kehantan/labbook/docs/buffers_solutions/10_dmem.rst

 * Pen-Strep
 * DMEM
 * Centrifuge tube (50 mL)
+* Sodium pyruvate

 **Procedure**

 #.
 Into 50 mL centrifuge tube, aliquote:

-   * 44.5 mL of DMEM
+   * 44 mL of DMEM

-      We only have 25 mL serological pipette, so to prepare 44.5 mL, we can split into 25 mL + 19.5 mL
+      We only have 25 mL serological pipette, so to prepare 44 mL, we can pipette 22 mL twice

    * 5 mL of FBS
    * 500 uL of Pen-Strep
+   * 500 uL of sodium pyruvate

 #.
 Mix well.
 #.
 Label the centrifuge tube.